Join Us For the 15th Annual Gender Odyssey Conference in 2016!

 We want to help make sure that everyone who wants to be here, can be.

-Accessibility and Scholarships: There are a number of ways we work to enable accessibility, from ensuring that the conference venues are wheelchair accessible to coming up with creative ways to keep costs down.
-Learn more about available Scholarships »
+Accessibility and Scholarships: There are a number of ways in which we work to enable accessibility, from ensuring that the conference venues are wheelchair accessible to coming up with creative ways to keep costs down.
+Learn more about available scholarships.

 Past Keynote Speakers

 Kate Bornstein is an author, performance artist, playwright, and public speaker who has written several award-winning books in the field of Women and Gender Studies, including Gender Outlaw: On Men, Women, and the Rest of Us, and My Gender Workbook.
 Her 2006 book, Hello, Cruel World: 101 Alternatives to Suicide for Teens, Freaks and Other Outlaws, has become an underground bestseller, propelling Kate into an international position of advocacy for marginalized youth.

 She has earned two citations of honor from the New York City Council and garnered praise from civil rights groups around the globe.
 Her latest book, a memoir from Beacon Press, was released this May with the title: A Queer and Pleasant Danger: The true story of a nice Jewish boy who joins the Church of Scientology and leaves twelve years later to become the lovely lady she is today.
 Kate lives in New York City with her girlfriend, three cats, two dogs, and a turtle.